lakejs/lake/README.md

 pnpm dev
 ```

-You can now view all demos by visiting `http://localhost:8080/examples/`.
+You can view all the demos by visiting `http://localhost:8080/examples/`.

 ## Running tests

-Lake uses a lot of browser APIs and therefore it requires a real browser environment to run the tests.
-You can open `http://localhost:8080/tests/` to run all test cases visibly, or execute `pnpm test` command in your console to run the tests in headless mode.
+Lake relies heavily on browser APIs and therefore requires a real browser environment to run the tests.
+You can run all test cases visibly by visiting `http://localhost:8080/tests/`.
+Alternatively, you can execute `pnpm test` command in your console to run the tests in headless mode.

 ## License